ydjjabt/Freebees/_CONTRIBUTING.md

 ### Fork the repo

-Use github’s interface to make a fork of the repo, then add that repo as an upstream remote:
+Use github’s interface to make a fork of the 'develop branch' of our organization's repo, then add our organization's repo as an upstream remote of your fork:

 ```
-git remote add upstream https://github.com/makersquare/<NAME_OF_REPO>.git
+git remote add upstream https://github.com/INeedClosure/INeedClosure.git
 ```

 ### Cut a namespaced feature branch from master